-As at: 1pm, 25 November 2022
+As at: 1pm, 29 November 2022

 - Since 23 June 2022 the alert level of the gas emergency plan has been in place. - The gas supply in Germany is currently stable.
 The security of supply is safeguarded at present.
 Overall, the Bundesnetzagentur still views the situation as tense and cannot rule out a further worsening of the situation.
 The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators. - Due to planned maintenance work on the gas pipeline between Great Britain and Belgium, a change in Belgian imports is envisaged between 15 and 29 November 2022.
-In the view of the Bundesnetzagentur, based amongst others on information provided by market participants, the maintenance work will not have a negative impact on security of supply in Germany as it will be compensated by shifting other flows within the European gas transmission system. - Gas is mainly being taken out of storage.
-The total storage level in Germany is 99.26%.
-The storage level at the Rehden facility is 93.77%. - Gas consumption in the week beginning 14 November 2022 was lower than average consumption in the past four years but up by nearly 28% compared with the previous week.
-Temperatures were 0.7°C lower than in the previousyears. - Wholesale prices are fluctuating greatly and have risen again recently.
+In the view of the Bundesnetzagentur, based amongst others on information provided by market participants, the maintenance work will not have a negative impact on security of supply in Germany as it will be compensated by shifting other flows within the European gas transmission system. - Small amounts of gas are being injected into storage.
+The total storage level in Germany is 98.88%.
+The storage level at the Rehden facility is 92.81%. - Gas consumption in the week beginning 14 November 2022 was 21,3% lower than average consumption in the past four years but up by nearly 28% compared with the previous week.
+Temperatures were 0.7°C lower than in the previous years.
+The temperature-adjusted consumption was 29.2% lower than the reference value of the past four years. - Temperatures this week are forecast to be 0.68°C colder than the average of the past four years, so higher consumption is expected. - Wholesale prices are fluctuating greatly and have risen again recently.
 Businesses and private consumers must continue to adapt to a significantly higher price level. - The Bundesnetzagentur stresses the need to save gas.
 Avoiding a national gas supply emergency this winter depends on three things: cutting gas consumption by at least 20%, LNG terminals starting operation at the beginning of next year, and the winter decrease in imports and the increase in exports which are currently at a particularly low level being relatively small.